nootkroot/nootkroot.github.io/content/posts/filestore-angstrom-ctf-2023/index.md

 tags: [writeups, ctfs]
 ---

-This past week I played Angstrom CTF with `.;,;.` and we got 2nd place.
+This past week I played Angstrom CTF with `.;,;.` and we got 2nd place in the High School division!
 Good job to my friends on the 1st place team `View Source` and 3rd place team `Les Amateurs`!
 It was one of the more fun CTFs I've done in a while (although imo last year's was better lol).

 # The Challenge
 {{< zoom-img src="img/chall.png" >}}